ADD CONDITION

 Drug Overview

 Meijer SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These cough drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.
+These drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.

 Uses

-Rest assured, there are no known teratogenic effects (which means it doesn't cause birth defects) associated with this medication, so it is considered safe in that regard.
+Rest assured, there are no known teratogenic effects (which means it doesn't cause birth defects) or other nonteratogenic effects associated with this medication.

 Dosage and Administration